 Then to the third—a face nor child nor old, very calm, as of beautiful yellow-white ivory;

 Young man I think I know you—I think this face is the face of the Christ himself,

 Dead and divine and brother of all, and here again he lies.

 I read that poem to you because that kind of poetry was impossible for Whitman before he actually had the experience of going to Fredericksburg, just as the kind of literature that would emerge out of the Civil War was impossible before the experience of the Civil War.
 From a biographical point of view, what happens with Whitman is he is so moved by this experience and event that he will go and spend most of the rest of his time during the war tending to young men in the hospital.
-That’s the Whitman we know, the guy who would go around and write letters, bring candy, and would try to cheer up young men who had been wounded.
+That is the Whitman we know, the guy who would go around and write letters, bring candy, and would try to cheer up young men who had been wounded.

-I would just end by saying what happened to the Civil War, what happened to American literature, is a kind of chastening, a sense that maybe we should focus less on our ideals and more upon the day-to-day lives of actual living human beings.
-If the American literature that Emerson had summoned into being in the 1830s and ‘40s helped galvanize opinion that led to the Civil War, the Civil War in turn changed what that literature would be, and this poem by Whitman is just an example of that.
+I would just end by saying that what happened to the Civil War, what happened to American literature, is a kind of chastening, a sense that maybe we should focus less on our ideals and more upon the day-to-day lives of actual living human beings.
+If the American literature that Emerson had summoned into being in the 1830s and '40s helped galvanize opinion that led to the Civil War, the Civil War in turn changed what that literature would be, and this poem by Whitman is just an example of that.